braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/mobile_wallet/passkit.md

 Remember to save your Content Block before leaving the page.
 {% endalert %}

-#### Step 5: Putting it all together
+### Step 5: Putting it all together

-Once this Content Block has been made it can be reused again in the future.
+Once this Content Block has been made, it can be reused again in the future.

 You may notice there are two variables left undefined in the above Content Block.<br>
 {% raw %}`{{passData}}`{% endraw %} - Your JSON pass data payload defined in [step 1](#passkit-integrations) <br>
 {% raw %}`{{projectUrl}}`{% endraw %} - Your project or program's URL which you find on the distribution tab of your Passkit project.

 This decision was purposeful and ensures the reusability of the Content Block.
-Because these variables are only referenced, not created within the Content Block, it allows for these variables to change without remaking the Content Block.
+Because these variables are only referenced, not created within the Content Block, these variables can change without remaking the Content Block.

 For example, maybe you want to change the introductory offer to include more initial points in your loyalty program, or perhaps you want to create a secondary member card or coupon.
-These scenarios would require different Passkit projectURLs or different pass payload which you would define per campaign in Braze.
+These scenarios would require different Passkit `projectURLs` or different pass payloads, which you would define per campaign in Braze.

-### Composing the message body
+#### Composing the message body

-In your message body, you’ll want to capture both of these variables and then call your Content Block.
+You’ll want to capture both of these variables in your message body and then call your Content Block.
 Capture your minified JSON payload from [step 1](#passkit-integrations) above:

 **Assign the project URL**